Aiven-Open/jdbc-connector-for-apache-kafka/docs/index.rst

     * bulk - perform a bulk load of the entire table each time it is polled

-    * increasing - use a strictly increasing column on each table to detect only new rows.
+    * incrementing - use a strictly incrementing column on each table to detect only new rows.
 Note that this will not detect modifications or deletions of existing rows.

     * timestamp - use a timestamp (or timestamp-like) column to detect new and modified rows.
-This assumes the column is updated with each write, and that values are monotonically increasing, but not necessarily unique.
+This assumes the column is updated with each write, and that values are monotonically incrementing, but not necessarily unique.

-    * timestamp+increasing - use two columns, a timestamp column that detects new and modified rows and a strictly increasing column which provides a globally unique ID for updates so each row can be assigned a unique stream offset.
+    * timestamp+incrementing - use two columns, a timestamp column that detects new and modified rows and a strictly incrementing column which provides a globally unique ID for updates so each row can be assigned a unique stream offset.

   * Type: string
   * Default: ""